 A doctor will have you do a series of tests including the range of motion as well as everyday activities to see how you respond as well as what level of pain you experience by doing functions such as sitting down and getting up as well as a number of other actions.

 The doctor will also assess your lower back or the lumbar region to be sure any associated parts of your body have not been adversely impacted by the deterioration of your hip.
 The orthopedic surgeon will also do tests to determine nerve function as well as the blood supply (vascular supply) going to your hip and extremities in order to make sure that you don’t have issues with your neurovascular function.

-It is not necessary to have MRI or bone scanes, although some doctors may want to perfom them, but most often the X-ray will provide all of the information needed in order to make the determination in conjuction with the previously described tests.
+It is not necessary to have MRI or bone scans, although some doctors may want to perform them, most often the X-ray will provide all of the information needed in order to make the determination in conjunction with the previously described tests.

 Traditional Treatment Includes, But Is Not Limited To:

 - Pain Killers/Prescription Narcotics or Anti-inflammatory medications